thiruselvaa/odcs-converter/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for development, testing, and maintenance of the ODCS Excel Generator project.
+This directory contains utility scripts for development, testing, and maintenance of the ODCS Converter project.

 ## 📋 Available Scripts